artefactual/atom-docs/dev-manual/env/vagrant.rst

 well as any other box installed on the system.

 To pull in the latest code for your box, connect via SSH (see :ref:`vagrant-connect-terminal`), navigate to the atom folder with ``cd atom``, and run ``git pull --rebase``.
 After pulling in new code, you will want to do the following:

 * Clear cache: ``php symfony cc``

-* Restart services: ``sudo restart php5-fpm`` and ``sudo restart atom-worker``
+* Restart services: ``sudo systemctl restart php7.0-fpm`` and ``sudo systemctl restart atom-worker``

 ..
 NOTE::

     In most cases, you will definitely want to complete the next two steps:
     *Run the SQL upgrade task* and *Repopulate the search index*.
 There is no harm in running these even if they are not necessary.

     If you know for certain that the changes pulled in did not contain updates to the database, feel free to omit executing ``tools:upgrade-sql`` and ``search:populate`` below.

-.. _vagrant-updates:

 * Run the SQL upgrade task: ``php symfony tools:upgrade-sql``